davazp/davazp.github.io/_posts/2014-11-26-modern-library-with-asdf-and-package-inferred-system.md

   :depends-on (:project/addons))
 {% endhighlight %}

-It defines a correspondence between systems, packages and files.
-A system `project/foo` refers the file `foo.lisp`, which have to provide a package `project/foo`, and whose *used* and *imported* packages refer to systems of the same name.
+This defines a correspondence between systems, packages and files.
+A system `project/foo/bar` refers the file `foo/bar.lisp`, which have to provide a package `project/foo/bar`, and whose *used* and *imported* packages refer to systems of the same name.

-So, because `project` depends on `project/addons`, the file `addons.lisp` must be loaded first.
+For example, as the system `project` depends on `project/addons`, the file `addons.lisp` must be loaded first.
 The content of `addons.lisp` starts with:

 {% highlight common-lisp hl_lines="2" %}